mbest1813/documentation/v2/clickstream/destinations/firebase.md

 When you call `track`, MetaRouter maps from the MetaRouter spec to those that match Firebase’s spec.
 For anything that does not match, MetaRouter will pass the event to Firebase as a custom event.
 Custom parameters cannot be seen directly in the Firebase Analytics dashboard but they can be used as filters in **Audiences**.

-Like with user properties, Segment will perform the following transformations on both your event names and event parameters.
+Like with user properties, the library will perform the following transformations on both your event names and event parameters.
 Unlike user properties, you do not need to pre-define event parameters in your Firebase dashboard.

 - Trims leading and trailing whitespace from property names
 - Replaces spaces with underscores